zio/zio-zmx/docs/about/contributing.md

 sbt docs/docusaurusCreateSite
 ```

-(If you get an error about _Jekyll_, that means all the code examples work and you can ignore the rest.)

 Finally, if you are up-to-date with master, all your tests are passing, you have properly formatted your code, and the microsite builds properly, then it's time to submit your work for review!

 ### Create a Pull Request